Mr. Monk Gets on Board

 Mr. Monk Gets on Board is the seventeenth novel based on the television series Monk.
 It was published on January 7, 2014.
 Like the other novels, the story is narrated by Natalie Teeger, Monk's assistant.
 It is the second novel in the series to be written by Hy Conrad.
+It was originally meant to be an episode of the show, but was scrapped due to the cruise line company that owned the ship making too many demands.

 Plot summary

 Natalie completes the requirements and receives a license as a private investigator, and proceeds to attend a business seminar at sea with Adrian Monk.
 When the alarm is pulled and the ship drops anchor, they discover the dead body of the cruise director in the sea.
 She has alcohol in her system, so her death is deemed an accident, but Adrian Monk isn't convinced.